AdityAV42/Countdown_Timer/README.md

 This is a JavaScript frontend project to create a countdown timer.

 ## Functionalities
-- Provide an option for users to reset the timer.
+- Option for users to reset the timer.
-- Allow users to choose the start and end date.
+- Allow users to choose the end date and time.
 - Send notifications and emails for:
   - **5 minutes left**
   - **1 minute left**
   - **Timer expired**
 - Add sound or notification when the timer expires.
-- Include a pause button.
-- Implement a dynamic background.